MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Example

-This strategy often works better in range-bound markets, but it may fail during strong trends.
+This strategy is often effective in range-bound markets, but it may not work during strong trends.

 Breakout Strategy

-When price breaks outside a band, this method treats it as a possible start of a trend.
+When price breaks outside a band, this method treats it as the start of a trend.

 Example